tomheaton/mcjty-website/www/docs/mods/lost-cities/asset-datapack.md

 When you want to change the road width you only have to modify this asset and all other city styles will automatically use it.

 ### Worldstyle

+The world style controls everything related to how cities generate in the entire world.
+It has the following supported keywords:
+* ``outsidestyle``: this is the city style used for the outside of cities
+* ``multisettings``: (new in 1.19.2 and later).
+This controls how multibuildings are generated.
+It has the following keywords:
+  * ``areasize``: the world is divided into multichunks of areasize*areasize.
+For each of these multichunks the system will calculate the multibuildings that can spawn here
+  * ``minimum``: it will try to spawn at least this many multibuildings in each multichunk
+  * ``maximum``: it will try to spawn at most this many multibuildings in each multichunk
+  * ``correctstylefactor``: this is a factor that is used to correct the chance of multibuildings based on the city style.
+This is used to ensure that the chance of multibuildings is the same for all city styles.
+A value of 1 makes sure that a multibuilding needs the correct style for each chunk
+  * ``attempts``: how many times the system will try to find room for a multibuilding in a multichunk
+* ``cityspheres``: current unused
+* ``scattered``: this controls scattered buildings in the world.
+These are buildings that are not part of cities but can spawn outside cities.
+It has the following keywords:
+  * ``areasize``: the world is divided into multichunks of areasize*areasize.
+For each of these multichunks the system will calculate the scattered buildings that can spawn here
+  * ``chance``: the chance that a scattered building will spawn in a multichunk (relative to the chances of each individual scattered building, see later)
+  * ``weightnone``: this weight is added to the weights of all scattered buildings so that there is a chance none spawn
+  * ``list``: a list of scattered buildings.
+Each entry in this list has the following keywords:
+    * ``name``: the name of the scattered building
+    * ``weight``: the weight of this scattered building.
+The higher the weight the more likely this building will spawn
+    * ``allowvoid``: this is a boolean that controls if this scattered building can spawn in the void
+    * ``biomes``: a biome matcher (more on this later)
+    * ``maxheightdiff``: the maximum height difference between all four corners of the chunk
+* ``parts``: with this object you can control the blocks used for three systems:
+  * ``monorails``: the blocks used for monorails ('both', 'vertical', and 'station')
+  * ``highways``: the blocks used for highways (these can be a single part or a list of parts) ('tunnel', 'open', 'bridge', 'tunnel_bi', 'open_bi', and 'bridge_bi')
+  * ``railways``: the blocks used for railways (these can be a single part or a list of parts) ('stationunderground', 'stationopen', 'stationopenroof', 'stationundergroundstairs', 'stationstaircase', 'stationstaircasesurface', 'railshorizontal', 'railshorizontalend', 'railshorizontalwater', 'railsvertical', 'railsverticalwater', 'rails3split', 'railsbend', 'railsflat', 'railsdown1', and 'railsdown2')
+* ``citystyles``: a list of citystyles.
+Each entry in this list has the following keywords:
+  * ``factor``: the factor that is used to calculate the chance of this city style
+  * ``biomes``: a biome matcher (more on this later)
+  * ``citystyle``: the name of the city style
+* ``citybiomemultipliers``: a list of biome multipliers.
+Each entry in this list has the following keywords:
+  * ``multiplier``: the multiplier to apply to the city chance
+  * ``biomes``: a biome matcher (more on this later)

 Here is an example worldstyle where a different citystyle is selected based on some biomes.
 This is done with the 'citystyles' tag.